by Sunil Shrivastav

-Some useful tips and strategies for walking through the design case study during an interview.
-And how I applied this during my own interview for Zalando.
+Some valuable tips and strategies for walking through the design case study during an interview.
+And how I applied this during my interview for Zalando.

 My design career spans some twenty years now.
-During that time I must have been involved in more than a hundred interviews (usually as part of the hiring panel!).
-I’ve seen a lot of changes in the way designers make portfolios, as well as how hiring panels want work to be shared.
-Lots of mature design companies have started eliminating design tests, focusing instead on detailed portfolio walkthroughs.
-At Zalando we call these design deep dives.
-Candidates are expected to present 2 detailed case studies from their work to help interviewers better assess their depth, skills, style and overall professional fit.
+I must have been involved in more than a hundred interviews (usually as part of the hiring panel!).
+I’ve seen many changes in how designers make portfolios, as well as how hiring panels want work to be shared.
+Many mature design companies have started eliminating design tests, focusing instead on detailed portfolio walkthroughs.
+At Zalando, we call these design deep dives.
+Candidates are expected to present two detailed case studies from their work to help interviewers better assess their depth, skills, style and overall professional fit.

 Some candidates come up with a beautiful narrative, while others present what feels like fragments of information that don’t quite fit together.
 Yet one consistent pattern has emerged from interviewing.
 And that’s that designers are focusing principally on What they did in the project, the outputs, rather than the specific outcomes.
 Which means they really only skim across the surface of the story.
 We call it a deep dive for a reason.
-If you just focus on outputs you haven’t told a story, and more critically you haven’t shown us how your mind works, or Why what you have done matters.
-In addition to the why, the How is important — demonstrating expertise in the details of design doing.
-Design deep-dives are for showcasing the complete process with outcomes and impacts.
+If you just focus on outputs, you haven’t told a story, and more critically, you haven’t shown us how your mind works or Why what you have done matters.
+In addition to the why, the How is essential — demonstrating expertise in the details of design.
+Design deep dives are for showcasing the complete process with outcomes and impacts.

 Myself and a colleague were recently interviewing a designer with 10 years of experience.
 They were walking us through a case study, and showed us a slide with some post-its, they explained that they did user research and then explained why.
 The next slide?
 Straight into prototypes.